MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 ## Automate deployments with ARM Templates

 Azure Resource Manager (ARM) Templates provide an Azure native infrastructure as code solution.
 ARM Templates are written in a language derived from JavaScript Object Notation (JSON), and they define the infrastructure and configurations for Azure deployments.
-An ARM template is declarative, you state what intend to deploy, provide configuration values, and the Azure engine takes care of making the necessary Azure REST API put requests.
-Additional benefits of using ARM templates for infrastructure deployments include:
+An ARM template is declarative, you state what you want to deploy, provide configuration values, and the Azure engine takes care of making the necessary Azure REST API put requests.
+Other benefits of using ARM templates for infrastructure deployments include:

 - **Parallel resource deployment:** the Azure deployment engine sequences resource deployments based on defined dependencies.
 If dependencies do not exist between two resources, they are deployed at the same time.
 - **Modular deployments:** ARM templates can be broken up into multiple template files for reusability and modularization.